abreksa4/wikidrain/README.md

       exists, so be sure to only request the sections/text of articles that were returned by the Search($query) method...

-To get the text of a section from a wikipedia page, use the getText($title, $section) method.
+To get the text of a section from a wikipedia page, use the getText method.
 This returns text...